 11) I have to call my parole officer twice daily and check my GPS coordinates to check my ankle monitor for the ankle grip I received, which phone should I use?

-In your first day or week at a new job, you will be expected to have many questions.
-Take advantage of this new beginning to ask you what questions how to properly manage your new workspace.
+On your first day or week at a new job, you will be expected to have many questions.
+Take advantage of this new beginning to ask yourself questions about how to properly manage your new workspace.
 By actually gaining insight before you hesitate to work and find a routine, you’ll set yourself up for early success.

 What ELSE to say on your first day at work